evandroforks/SublimeLinter-pylint/README.md

 ## Installation

 SublimeLinter must be installed in order to use this plugin.

-Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

 Before using this plugin, ensure that `pylint` (1.0 or later) is installed on your system.
 To install `pylint`, do the following: